Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 What it means: BCIs aren’t just for cursor control anymore.
 The same technology can restore speech—and possibly, eventually, enable silent communication at speeds far beyond typing.

 Neuralink’s Blindsight device received FDA Breakthrough Device Designation in September 2024.
 The concept: implant electrodes directly into the visual cortex to provide sight to people who are completely blind—even those blind from birth.
-Musk announced plans for human trials within six to twelve months after extended monkey testing.
-Initial vision would be “low resolution, like early video games”—but with potential for improvement, including wavelengths beyond human perception.
+Neuralink is preparing for first human trials in 2026, potentially at Cleveland Clinic Abu Dhabi.
+Initial vision would be “low resolution, like early video games”—but a next-generation implant with three times the electrode channels is expected by late 2026, which would increase resolution for both motion and vision.

-What it means: BCIs are diversifying from motor control into sensory restoration.
+What it means: BCIs are diversifying from motor control into sensory restoration, and the competitive field is deepening.
 The goal isn’t just to read brains, but to write to them.

 The Non-Invasive Path: No Surgery Required

 Not everyone wants to open their skull.
-The non-invasive BCI market—using EEG, fNIRS, and other external sensing—is growing rapidly and currently commands 86% of the BCI market by volume.
+The non-invasive BCI market—using EEG, fNIRS, and other external sensing—is growing rapidly, with the overall BCI market projected to reach $3.3 billion in 2026 and grow at ~15% annually.
+Non-invasive devices currently command 86% of the market by volume.

 What’s Actually Working